-"Hepatitis" means inflammation of the liver.
+Hepatitis means inflammation of the liver.
 The liver is a vital organ that processes nutrients, filters the blood, and fights infections.
 When the liver is inflamed or damaged, its function can be affected.
+Heavy alcohol use, toxins, some medications, and certain medical conditions can cause hepatitis.

 Hepatitis is most often caused by a virus.
-In the United States, the most common types of viral hepatitis are Hepatitis A, Hepatitis B, and Hepatitis C. Heavy alcohol use, toxins, some medications, and certain medical conditions can also cause hepatitis.
+In the United States, the most common types of viral hepatitis are hepatitis A, hepatitis B, and hepatitis C. Although all types of viral hepatitis can cause similar symptoms, they are spread in different ways, have different treatments, and some are more serious than others.